Indoor Heat Estimation from a Single Visible-Light Panorama: Methodology

 The conversion of Illuminance ($E$) ($lx$) from Luminance ($L$) ($cd/m^2$) is:

-The indoor task is visualized from a 180$^\circ$ hemispherical fisheye perspective.
-Fig. \ref{fig_ind_task_ill} showcases a virtual scene for a reading task.
-When the desk in the original scene is repositioned to face the wall, and a new desk lamp and ceiling light are added to illuminate the scene, the luminance levels in the virtual scenes can be estimated from the virtual HDR image.
-Based on the Lambertian assumption for the scene, the average illuminance level on the desk surface can be calculated.
-If the reading task requires a target brightness of 300 $lux$, a code-based compliance analysis computes the error map to evaluate whether the light is above or below the target level for the reading task.

-\section{Indoor Heat Estimation}
+\subsection{Indoor Heat Estimation}

 The heat estimation requires absolute energy influx for each indoor location.
-As shown in Fig. \ref{fig_energy_influx}, we rendered the existing scene in HDR format and then used per-pixel computation to convert it into the corresponding luminance map.
+We rendered the existing scene in HDR format and then used per-pixel computation to convert it into the corresponding luminance map.
 Typically, converting illuminance to energy influx requires specialized measurement equipment.
-Because we focus on the indoor scene under natural light, the per-pixel energy influx can be approximated directly from the illuminance values (obtained from Equ. \ref{eq:E2L_convert}).
-In indoor settings, an engineering conversion suggests that 120 $lux$ is approximately equivalent to 1 $W/m^2$ for sunlight (\cite{michael2020conversion}).
-As shown in Fig. \ref{fig_energy_influx}, the energy influx, converted from the indoor luminance map, will be used as an absolute heat source to compute the indoor heat map.
+Because we focus on the indoor scene under natural light, the per-pixel energy influx can be approximated directly from the illuminance values by using paired HDR images and a physics-based rendering process (obtained from Eq. \ref{eq:E2L_convert}).
+The influx ($W/m^2$) of solar energy is converted from illuminance ($lux$) caused by sunlight.
+We apply an engineering rule of thumb that 120$lx$ equals 1$W/m^2$ \cite{michael2020conversion}.
+The per-pixel energy influx will be used as an absolute heat source to compute the indoor heat map.